TIGERB/easy-php/README.md

 # How to build a PHP framework by ourself ?

 Why do we need to build a PHP framework by ourself?
 Maybe the most of people will say "There have so many PHP frameworks be provided, but we still made a wheel?".
-My point is "Made a wheel is not our purpose, we will get some knowledge when making a wheel which is our really purpose".
+My point is "Made a wheel is not our purpose, we will get a few of knowledge when making a wheel which is our really purpose".

 Then, how to build a PHP framework by ourself?
 General process as follows: